 Track 1.5 dialogues are conversations that include a mix of government officials—participating in an unofficial capacity—and non-governmental experts.
 Neither track 1.5 nor track 2 discussions carry the official weight of traditional diplomacy, yet they offer a private, open environment for individuals to build trust, hold conversations and discuss solutions in a way their official counterparts sometimes cannot.
 Trusted figures can often glean better insights and nuances and provide non-official communication channels that can prove useful in a crisis.
-The panelists will share their own experience of Track 1.5 Diplomacy with the DPRK, in the context of parliamentary as well as non-governmental initiatives.

 Mr. Humphrey Hawksley, Author, Commentator; Former BBC Foreign Correspondent, UK

 Humphrey Hawksley is an author, commentator and broadcaster.
 His recent book 'Asian Waters' examined the points of conflict in Northeast Asia as well as the South China Sea.
 He has reported on key trends, events and conflicts from all over the world.
 His work as a BBC foreign correspondent has taken him to crises on every continent.
 He was expelled from Sri Lanka, opened the BBC’s television bureau in China, arrested in Serbia and initiated a global campaign against enslaved children in the chocolate industry.
 For more information see https://www.humphreyhawksley.com/

 Hon.
 Glyn Ford, Former UK Member of the European Parliament; Founder, Track 2 Asia, UK